terrakube-io/terrakube/development.md

+## Development Environment Setup

+### Local Development with mise

+Terrakube uses [mise](https://mise.jdx.dev/) for managing development tools and ensuring consistent versions across environments.

+#### Required Tool Versions
+- Java 25
+- Maven (latest)
+- Node 22

+#### Setup
+1. Install mise: Follow instructions at [mise.jdx.dev](https://mise.jdx.dev/)
+2. Run `mise install` in the repository root to install all required tools
+3. Tools will be automatically activated when you enter the project directory

+The `.mise.toml` file in the repository root defines all required tool versions.

 ## Terrakube Ready to Code.
 We use Gitpod to develop the platform.
 You can have a complete development environment to test all the components and features with one click using the following button.